 To take advantage of this partnership, visit http://acm.internationalscienceediting.com/.
 (Editing services are at author expense and do not guarantee publication of a manuscript.)

 Please note that formatting assistance is provided at no charge to authors by Aptara, as specified on the author style guide page: http://www.acm.org/publications/submissions/.

 ACM is transitioning to the new authoring templates found at: http://www.acm.org/publications/authors/submissions.
 The new TeX template consolidates all eight individual ACM journal and proceedings templates.
 The templates are updated to the latest software versions, were developed to enable accessibility features, and they use a new font set.
 Please note: Separate Word for Windows and Word for Mac consolidated templates are also available.

 We will continue to accept manuscripts using the previous template format through Spring 2017.

 The new TeX template requires that a call be made within the source document for “\documentclass” so that an article is formatted according to the specifications to the publication.
 Detailed instructions can be found in section 2.2 of the User and Implementation Guide (http://www.acm.org/binaries/content/assets/publications/consolidated-tex-template/acmart.pdf).

-All papers accepted to ACM TSC have the opportunity to present their work at participating SIGCHI conferences.
-This allows journal paper authors to get greater exposure for their work, and allows people to take advantage of the greater continuity of the journal review process while still having their work presented at a prestigious conference.
+Papers accepted to ACM TSC have the opportunity to present their work at participating SIGCHI conferences.
+(Conference organizers may screen papers to ensure topical fit.)
+Presentation allows journal paper authors to get greater exposure for their work, and allows people to take advantage of the greater continuity of the journal review process while still having their work presented at a SIGCHI conference.
 Each paper will have the opportunity to present at only one conference within approximately a year of their paper being accepted.
 Note that while papers are invited for presentation, authors may elect to forego presentation without penalty.
 Presentation is not required for your paper to be published.